 Plywood Becomes Popular

 A waterproof adhesive was invented in 1934, paving the way for plywood and its potential.
 Boats and barracks during World War II were made out of plywood.
 In the postwar building boom, plywood was used to build houses and cities across the United States.
-By 1954, the industry grew to 101 mills and production approached 4 billion square feet, according to the APA.
+By 1954, the industry grew to more than 100 mills and production approached 4 billion square feet, according to the APA.